 The PSS facilitator will support the assessment, designing, implementing, and monitoring of all components of a multi-faceted psychosocial support intervention aimed at serving communities most vulnerable to settler violence in the West Bank.
 The facilitator will also be tasked with ensuring smooth external and internal coordination, timely reporting, as well as lead specific MHPSS mainstreaming tasks within the PUI oPt mission.
-Lastly, he/she will also be responsible for providing appropriate MHPSS related capacity-building activities to PUI staff.
-The PSS facilitator will be provided with technical support from the Protection Coordinator and line-managed by the West Bank Protection Consortium Project Manager.
+Lastly, he/she will be responsible for providing appropriate MHPSS related capacity-building activities to PUI staff.
+The PSS facilitator will be provided with technical support from the MHPSS coordinator and line-managed by the West Bank Protection Consortium Project Manager.

 More specifically, he/she will:

 - Conduct regular, structured, group PSS resilience building sessions with different groups of people belonging to the communities identified as most vulnerable to settler-related violence.
 The content of the group sessions, as well as the way the groups are allocated, will derive from an initial focused assessment to detect gaps, needs, and capacities of the targeted communities.
 Group session SOPs will be drafted, along with a subsequent Action Plan to ensure the smooth implementation of the SOPs;

 - Facilitate specific thematic, empowering workshops, and/or events.
 The themes and topics of the events/ workshops will derive from the initial assessment and involve all groups of people benefiting from the aforementioned support modalities;

 - Partake in community-wide mental health and psychosocial well-being promotion outreach and awareness raising, through different modalities (campaigns, door-to-door outreach, media dissemination, etc.)